td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

 ### git commit

-`git commit -m "Commit message"` saves a snapshot of the changes in staging area to the local repository as a commit.
+Saves a snapshot of the changes in staging area to the local repository as a commit.

-The `git commit` command is one of the core primary functions of Git.
-Prior to this operation, `git add` is used to add any new or modified files to the staging area.

-This command takes the current state of the staging area and saves it as a new commit in the local Git repository.
-This commit serves as a record of the project history, and it includes the changes made to the code and an associated message describing those changes.

-#### Committing staged changes
+**Committing staged changes**

 The simplest way to use `git commit` is to commit all staged changes with a message: